micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 In the morning you shall say, 'Oh, that it were evening!'
 And at evening you shall say, 'Oh, that it were morning!' because of the fear which terrifies your heart, and because of the sight which your eyes see.

 ###### 68
 "And the Lord will take you back to Egypt in ships, by the way of which I said to you, 'You shall never see it again.'
-And there you shall be offered for sale to your enemies as male and female slaves, but no one will buy _you._"
+And there you shall be offered for sale to your enemies as male and female slaves, but no one will buy you."